Extended Range Forecast

 Images: Shutterstock/gabriel12.
 Met Éireann HQ during Storm Emma 2018

-The signal from the C3S seasonal models for Ireland during the NDJ period is for above average temperatures.
-Rainfall amounts are less certain with the possibility of precipitation trending slightly below average overall.
+The signal from the C3S seasonal models for Ireland during the MAM period is for above average temperatures.
+Rainfall amounts are less certain with the possibility of precipitation trending below average overall.

-Mean temperatures during NDJ are signalled to be above average overall.
-Temperatures are likely to trend between 0.2 and 1.0°C above average over the three month period.
+Mean temperatures during MAM are signalled to be above average overall.
+Temperatures are likely to trend between 0.5 and 1.0°C above average over the three-month period.
+March may see temperatures over Ireland trending 1.0 to 2.0°C above average.

-The sea surface temperatures around Irish coasts are expected to be average to slightly above average during NDJ, trending 0.2 to 0.5°C degrees higher than normal generally, with the highest anomalies later in the period.
+The sea surface temperatures around Irish coasts are expected to be above average during MAM, trending 0.5 to 1.0°C degrees higher than normal.